-- (i) All financial assets and financial liabilities of the Company are measured at amortised cost. - (ii) The Company does not have any financial assets and financial liabilities "designated to be measured at FVTPL" upon initial recognition or subsequently in accordance with Ind AS 109.
-The Company does not have any financial assets measured at FVTOCI. - (iii) During the years ended, the Company has not reclassified any financial assets and financial liabilities. - (iv) During the years ended, the Company has not off-settled any financial assets and financial liabilities. - (v) The Company does not have any type of compound financial instruments.
+- (i) All financial assets and financial liabilities of the Company are measured at amortised cost. - (ii) The Company does not have any financial assets measured at FVTOCI. - (iii) During the years ended, the Company has not reclassified any financial assets and financial liabilities. - (iv) During the years ended, the Company has not off-settled any financial assets and financial liabilities. - (v) The Company does not have any type of compound financial instruments.

-R Fair values
+B Fair values